Theme song: "Home is a Fire" Death Cab for Cutie

 Until I know for sure, she should stay on."

-continues to think out loud.
+sighs as she continues to think out loud.
 "Are Lukas and Chris.
-Lukas because,
+Lukas

-well, he ran out of here on the defense without me even asking him a question.
+because, well, he ran out of here on the defense without me even asking

-He might have just been upset because his father was dead but the fact
+him a question.
+He might have just been upset because his father was dead

-she notes as she recalls Andrew telling her that Chris threatened Frederick
+lied to me," she notes as she recalls Andrew telling her that Chris

-before he was shot, even though Chris said he had not.
-"Plus the
+threatened Frederick before he was shot, even though Chris said he had

 Next on One Day at a Time